Southern Maine

 ¤¤ Fort Foster (2) (Park)

 The 12-gun Battery on Gerrish's Island was built here in 1874 - 1876 but was never finished, later demolished for Battery Bohlen.
 Endicott batteries here were Battery Bohlen (1901 - 1942) partially buried, Battery Chapin (1904 - 1945), Battery 205 (1944) (proposed name Battery Curtis) never armed, and Anti Motor Torpedo Boat Battery 952 (1943 - 1946) partially buried.
-Battery 205's Battery Commander's Station is unusual in that it resembles the multi-story fire-control towers that were built along the coast.
+Battery 205's Battery Commander's Station is unusual in that it resembles the many multi-story fire-control towers that were built along the coast, of which it is often mistaken for.
 A mine casemate, minefield observation tower, and a searchlight shelter are also located here.
-Fort Foster was used briefly by the U.S. Navy as a recreation area in the 1950's.
+Fort Foster was later used by the U.S. Navy as a recreation area into the 1960's.
 Admission fee.

 ¤¤ Fort McClary (State Historic Site)